tulsawebdevs/tulsa-road-issues-feed/README.md

 Tulsa Road Issues Feed
 ======================
+**This project is archived.** It was active from about 2011 to 2013.

 The Tulsa Road Issues Feed (TRIF) aggregates road information from several sources into a single feed.
 This can be used by media outlets to report issues to their audience, or as the raw data for interactive web projects.